multiversx/mx-docs/docs/validators/node-databases.md

 [comment]: # (mx-context-auto)

+This page will describe the databases used by the Node.
+These are simple key-value storage units that will hold different types of data, as described below.

 [comment]: # (mx-context-auto)

 ## **Node databases**

+Nodes use simple Key-Value type databases.

 Nodes use Serial LevelDB databases to persist processed blocks, transactions, and so on.